starc-cyi/data-xml/README.md

 objects
 -------

 You may place any number of objects in a single file, or across multiple files.
 Just copy-paste/repeat the current object closure and populate with values.
-Details of how you specify the objects to convert will be given in the miminal-converter README file.
+Details on how to specify the objects to convert will be given in the miminal-converter README file.

 activities-resources
 --------------------